Miroslav Šarić: Croatia

 On 15 December 2004, he made his debut for Dinamo Zagreb as an 83rd-minute substitute during the UEFA Cup group match against VfB Stuttgart.
 Since then, he didn't feature any matches for Dinamo Zagreb.

 His name started to become popular in local when he was playing for Inter Zaprešić, when he featured in 13 matches and scored five goals in the 2009–10 season.

 He joined another top division club, Lučko, in the summer of 2011.
 He earned 16 starts and scored three goals, although his performance could not help the team survive from relegation.
 He left the club after the season.

 Hong Kong

-On 17 August 2012, Šarić joined Hong Kong First Division League club Biu Chun Rangers for an undisclosed fee.
+On 17 August 2012, Šarić joined Hong Kong First Division League club Hong Kong Rangers FC for an undisclosed fee.

 On 1 September 2012, he scored a goal on his debut match against Southern, which he started as an attacking midfielder and played for the whole match.
 He was released on 4 June 2014.

 In the 2014–15 season he played for Eastern. Šarić left the club in May 2017 before the end of season playoffs.